Glenvale Transport: Fleet investment

+During the operator's existence, GTL never bought any new vehicles, despite promises on numerous occasions of significant reinvestment.
+At a public inquiry held in late 2003, Traffic Commissioner Bell chose not to cut GTL's operating license at a public enquiry and instead strongly recommended that GTL buy new buses, after two separate inspections by the Vehicle and Operator Services Agency resulted in 29 GTL buses being prohibited from running in service.

-From late 2003 until spring 2005 approximately 94 Alexander Dash bodied Dennis Darts and Volvo B6s were purchased from Stagecoach, along with smaller batches of Wright Handybus bodied Dennis Darts from Go North East and Northern Counties Paladin bodied Dennis Darts from Metroline, ironically once part of the fleet at MTL London, were purchased.
-However these vehicles were 9–12 years old and not the new vehicles GTL had promised.
+From late 2003 until spring 2005, seventy elderly double-decker buses were replaced in a like-for-like basis by used mid-life Alexander Dash bodied Dennis Darts and Volvo B6 single-deck buses that had been purchased from the Stagecoach Group and Ensignbus, along with smaller batches of Wright Handybus bodied Dennis Darts from Go North East and Northern Counties Paladin bodied Dennis Darts from Metroline.
+However, these vehicles were 9–12 years old and not the new vehicles GTL had promised.

-Arriva competition
+Arriva and Merseytram competition

 By autumn 2004, the Competition Commission ban on Arriva competing against GTL in Kirkby and North Liverpool had expired.
 In response to significant expansion by GTL throughout Merseyside, Arriva registered high frequency copycat services over much of the GTL network in Kirkby and North Liverpool including 2 (Kirkby Northwood-Liverpool), 14A/B (Kirkby Tower Hill-Liverpool), 17 (Fazakerley Hospital-Liverpool), 19 (Fazakerley Lower Lane-Liverpool), 20 (Skelmersdale-Kirkby-Liverpool).
 These services mostly used modern low-floor vehicles and gave Arriva a competitive advantage over GTL's ageing fleet.

-Merseytram competition

-Dominic Brady, chief executive of Glenvale Transport, saw the proposed Merseytram expansion plans as a treat to his company's business model.
+Dominic Brady, chief executive of Glenvale Transport, saw the proposed Merseytram expansion plans as a threat to his company's business model.
 He believed the tram expansion was unneeded as his buses already served the market alongside the proposed tram route well.
 Brady warned that, if the tram was built, Glenvale would be forced to cut 250 jobs and dispose of 130 buses.
 In the end, the proposed tram line was not built before Glenvale's demise in 2005.